visualizersdotnl/FM-BISON/README.md

 # IMPORTANT ISSUES

-- Basic documentation will be written at some point; for now just explore our code, it has it's share of comments :)
+- Basic documentation will be written at some point; for now just explore our code, it has it's share of comments
-- Github issue list is complete, please at least give it a once over since this project is under *heavy* development.
+- Github issue list is complete, please at least give it a once over as this project is under *heavy* development.
 - Currently there are 2 dependencies on JUCE 5.4.x
-- Yes, we know, we haven't done a lot of optimization; it is reasonably fast, though.
-We're still in R&D so flexibility is a plus.
+- Not a lot of optimization has been done; it is reasonably fast, but since we are in R&D flexibility is more important
-- All third-party code and resources we've used are credited on top of FM_BISON.h!
+- All third-party code and resources (well, almost) we've used are credited on top of FM_BISON.h!

 # TRAILER (30/04/2020)